shredthaGNAR/list-of-my-starred-repos/README.md

 * [groepl/Obsidian-Templates](https://github.com/groepl/Obsidian-Templates): A repository containing templates and scripts for #Obsidian to support the #Zettelkasten method for note-taking.
 * [nhaouari/obsidian-textgenerator-plugin](https://github.com/nhaouari/obsidian-textgenerator-plugin): Text Generator is a versatile plugin for Obsidian that allows you to generate text content using various AI providers, including OpenAI, Anthropic, Google and local models.
 * [KosmosisDire/obsidian-webpage-export](https://github.com/KosmosisDire/obsidian-webpage-export): Export html from single files, canvas pages, or whole vaults.
 Direct access to the exported HTML files allows you to publish your digital garden anywhere.
 Focuses on flexibility, features, and style parity.
-* [Lapis0x0/obsidian-yolo](https://github.com/Lapis0x0/obsidian-yolo): Smart, snappy, and multilingual AI assistant for your Obsidian vault.
-Forked from Smart Composer, but with bigger dreams.
+* [Lapis0x0/obsidian-yolo](https://github.com/Lapis0x0/obsidian-yolo): Agent-native AI assistant — chat, write, search, orchestrate, all in one.
 * [ImranR98/Obtainium](https://github.com/ImranR98/Obtainium): Get Android app updates straight from the source.
 * [DevipriyaSarkar/OCR-Reader](https://github.com/DevipriyaSarkar/OCR-Reader): An Android app to extract text from camera preview directly.
 * [dannyhines/odds-converter-extension](https://github.com/dannyhines/odds-converter-extension): Chrome extension to show the implied probability next to all instances of American odds (i.e. "+140") that appear on the webpage.